 A few notes on this elegant, spirit-forward sipper, which is a mash-up of a few different influences:

 –First, this is a riff on the classic Highland cocktail (Scotch, sweet vermouth, orange bitters).
 But since this was a show about Spring cocktails, I wanted to showcase a lighter spirit.
 Since both Scotch and tequila have highlands and lowlands variations, a tequila-based Highland became my starting point.

 –It didn’t hurt that I had on hand a really nice highlands tequila (Vida reposado).
 It has gentle vanilla and honeyed agave flavors that remind me a bit of a light Speyside whiskey.
 The stars were aligning for the drink.

-–A couple of weeks earlier, I’d sampled a (Scotch-based) “Highland Fling” cocktail at an event hosted by Compass Box.
+–Last year, I sampled a (Scotch-based) “Highland Fling” cocktail at an event hosted by Compass Box.
 That drink, made by fab LUPEC lady Eryn Reece, was my favorite of the evening.
 Her secret ingredient?
 Tea-infused Dolin Blanc.
 That became another source of inspiration.